typelevel/typelevel.github.com/posts/2018-08-07-refactoring-monads.md

 It's less code, the functions are smaller, and the top-level function dictates the entire flow of control.
 No function takes more than 2 arguments.
 These are testable, understandable functions.
-This version really shows the power of using Monads to sequence computation.
+This version really shows the power of using monads to sequence computation.

-Now we are truly making use of the fact that `Try` has a monad and not just another container class.
+Now we are truly making use of the fact that `Try` has a monad instance and not just another container class.
 We can simply describe the "happy path" and trust `Try` to short-circuit computation if something erroneous or unexpected occurs.
 In that case, `Try` captures the error and stops computation there.
 The code does this without the need for explicit branching logic.